Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Studio 17.6** link *(note: actual version \# may be different if a newer version is available).*

-*You may need to ‘enable downloads’ in your browser security settings to download this file.*
+*You may need to 'enable downloads' in your browser security settings to download this file.*

 After the download is complete, click **Run** (if using Internet Explorer to